arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-vidor-4000/datasheets/datasheet.md

 ## Functional Overview

 <p style="text-align: justify;">
-The cores of the MKR Vidor are the SAMD21 Cortex®-M0+ microcontroller and the Intel® Cyclone® 10CL016 FPGA.
+The cores of the MKR Vidor 4000 are the SAMD21 Arm® Cortex®-M0+ microcontroller and the Intel® Cyclone® 10CL016 FPGA.
 The board also contains several peripherals connected to the microcontroller and the FPGA blocks.

 </p>

 **![Board Overview](assets/Vidor_Mappa.jpg)**